Anexity/anexity.github.io/README.md

 # anexity.github.io

-I will work on this someday.
+This is a revamp (hopefully)
-I swear.
+I swear this is going to be okay please believe lol